-Approach: Ask for Help (Expertise, Hands) anytime along the continuum mMRC to quantify - standardized scale for communication.

-[]1° Survey - ABCD: Airway threatened?
-Hypoxia?
+A oproach: Ask for Help (Expertise, Hands) anytime along the continuum 1 1o Survey - ABCD: Airway threatened?
+Stat vitals!
 Possible Hypercarbia (↓LOC, signs of fatigue).
-Rapid Cardiac and Resp Exam 1st (narrows DDx) 2.]1° Resus: Intubation?
+Rapid Cardiac and Resp Exam 1 st (narrows DDx) 2.
+1o Resus: Intubation?
 Suction?
-O2 (Venturi, NRB) + NIPPV?

-J1 Adjuncts: IV, Monitor, Crash Cart.
+O 2 (Venturi, NRB) + NIPPV?
+3 3.
+1o Adjuncts: IV, Monitor, Crash Cart.
 STAT tests: ECG, CXR, VBG (ABG if have time & hands), Bloodwork.
-Any Tx can be used with the findings, thus?
-J2 Survey: Assess for high yield features that will narrow the differential - DO NOT spend too much time on Hx & Exam if the patient has yet to be stabilized.
-J.Baseline Level of Dyspnea: Ask about multiple activities to be certain.
-Use

-7. Walk Test: Verify (1) Degree of dyspnea (mMRC) - complaint-to-objectivity correlation; (2) O2: Any desaturation?
+4 1.
+2o Survey: Assess for high yield features that will narrow the differential - DO NOT spend too much time on Hx & Exam if the patient has yet to be stabilized.
+5 Baseline Level of Dyspnea: Ask about multiple activities to be certain.
+Use mMRC to quantify - standardized scale for communication.
+6 Progression: Rate of deterioration.
+Rapid?
+Or else ask how was the breathing half a year ago, a year ago, etc correlation; (2) O2: Any desaturation?
 Does it correlate with dyspnea?
+Etiologies: (Focusing on the common causes that tend occur overnight call)

+7. Walk Test: Verify (1) Degree of dyspnea (mMRC) - complaint-to-objectivity